WA9ONY/Pico-RP2040/README.md

 + Two AA batteries are connected to the Vsys through the 1N5817 Schottky diode.

 Results
 + Pico will operate down to ~1.9 volts on two AA batteries.
+This is very impressive.
 + The internal Schottky diode between Vbus and Vsys has a very low volage drop of ~.2 Volts.
 + The 1N5817 Schottky diode voltage drop is ~.4 Volts.